Applicering av hyaluronsyra i ansiktet efter microneedling

 • Formulated for sensitive skin

-However, it is always important to adapt to the skin's reaction and treatment depth.
+However, it is always important to adjust according to the skin's reaction and treatment depth.

 Does needle depth affect usage?

 Yes.
-Deeper needle depth means more impact on the skin and requires more careful aftercare.
-However, hyaluronic acid is generally a safe option even for deeper treatments, as long as the skin does not show unusual irritation.
+Deeper needle depth means greater impact on the skin and requires more careful aftercare.
+However, hyaluronic acid is generally a safe option even with deeper treatment, as long as the skin does not show unusual irritation.

 Further reading: Microneedling needle depth – complete guide.